 Most importantly, communication with stakeholders is key.
 Users will become frustrated and disillusioned if they are not kept in the loop with key milestones and project wins.
 Here the client evangelists will play an important role in this as they can amplify updates and help heal pain points within the user base.

-As official Google Cloud Partners, Cobry has deployed G Suite and migrated organisations of all sizes throughout Scotland and across Europe.
+As official Google Cloud Partners, Cobry has deployed Workspace and migrated organisations of all sizes throughout Scotland and across Europe.

-If your organisation is considering making the move to G Suite, or has already set up their account but would like some help with device management, or any other aspects of G Suite, please get in touch via the details below – we would be delighted to have a chat.
+If your organisation is considering moving to Workspace or has already set up its account but would like some help with device management or any other aspects of Workspace, please get in touch via the details below – we would be delighted to have a chat.